Resource Library

 Pro tip: People also use the word “PrEP” when describing the actual medication that they take when they’re using pre-exposure prophylaxis as a prevention method.
 So, sometimes it refers to either the method or the medication.

-So, if an HIV-negative person who is taking Truvada for PrEP has condomless sex with a person living with HIV who does not have an undetectable viral load, they will be exposed to the virus, but PrEP works by preventing HIV from replicating in their body.
+So, if an HIV-negative person who is taking PrEP has condomless sex with a person living with HIV who does not have an undetectable viral load, they will be exposed to the virus, but PrEP works by preventing HIV from replicating in their body.

 It’s important to remember that PrEP is highly effective, but PrEP is not 100% effective in preventing HIV.
 And, PrEP does not prevent STIs.